TomWesley/Buying-Lower-Smarter/README.md

 **Confidence Scoring:**
 dailyjobHelperMain.py (uses a hardcoded set of weights and Yahoo Finance data).

-The current weights are:
-- industry(Is it a technology or healthcare company?): 15%
-- dividends(Is the dividend yield less than 1%): 15%
-- reit(Is it not an REIT): 10%
-- severity_of_loss(Did the stock lose more than 5%): 30%
-- ranking(Favoring the biggest loser more than the 5th biggest): 10%
-- volume(Is the stock volume greater than 30000000): 20

 **2-Year Return Calculation:** Calculating a forward 2-year return for each of these biggest losing stocks.
 Reporting & Analysis: